fana-io/fana-docs/docs/sdk/using-node-sdk.md

 });
 ```

-Now you can use the `client.evaluateFlag()` method.
+Now you can use the `FanaClient.prototype.evaluateFlag()` method.
 It takes three arguments:

-- The flag key that you wish to evaluate
+- (string) The flag key that you wish to evaluate
-- The user context object
+- (object) The user context object
-- An optional argument for a default value
+- (boolean) An optional argument for a default value

 ```javascript
 app.get("/", (req, res) => {